 Jennifer Bendery reported yesterday on Huffington Post that a “source familiar with the nomination process” says President Donald Trump is close to nominating David Porter to the Third Circuit.
 (I first saw the report on How Appealing.)
-Porter is a Buchanan Ingersoll partner in Pittsburgh who clerked for Chief Judge Brooks Smith.
+Porter is a Buchanan Ingersoll partner in Pittsburgh who clerked for then District Judge (future Third Circuit Chief Judge) D. Brooks Smith.
 Bendery writes:

 Porter’s nomination to the Third Circuit is expected to be announced in the next couple of weeks, per this source, and is being pushed by Sen. Pat Toomey (R-Pa.), one of Porter’s home-state senators.

 The same source reportedly says that PA’s other senator, Democrat Bob Casey, has serious concerns about Porter’s nomination.
 Bendery says Casey has “warned the White House he’s prepared to withhold Porter’s blue slip if Trump nominates him.”